 - 1. Power

 - 2. Income treated as negative expenditure

-- 3. Bulk supply
+- 3. Bulk supply/bulk discharge

 - 4. Renewals expensed in year (split between infrastructure and non-infrastructure)

 - 5. Other operating expenditure (such as employment, hired and contracted, materials, associated companies and other direct costs)

 - 6. Local Authority and Cumulo rates

 - 7. Service charges (abstraction charges)

-- 8. Other operating expenditure (Traffic Management Act, lane rental schemes and statutory water softening)
+- 8. Location specific costs (Traffic Management Act, lane rental schemes and statutory water softening)

-In order to simplify the model we have grouped together, wherever possible, cost centres and detail codes into 20 allocation categories.
+In order to simplify the model we have grouped together, wherever possible, cost centres and detail codes into 18 direct allocation categories and 9 indirect (overhead) categories.

 Each category has a percentage allocation assumption, allocating costs to the various business units.
 These percentages are periodically reviewed and we continue to ensure the managers have supporting evidence for this split.
 Please refer to the table on the next page for details, which also identifies the amount of cost within each category allocated based on management estimate.

-Each cost centre is given an allocation category, this drives the percentage allocation applied and the output is a financial value allocated to each business unit, per TB line.
-These detail codes have been analysed and allocated to one of the allocation categories detailed, in a consistent manner.
+Each cost centre or detail code is given an allocation category, this drives the percentage allocation applied and the output is a financial value allocated to each business unit, per TB line.
+All codes have been analysed and allocated to one of the allocation categories detailed, in a consistent manner.